thunderbird/webext-support/tools/locale-converter/README.md

 # locale-converter.py

-This python3 script converts legacy locale files (*.properties and *.dtd) to the new WebExt JSON format.
+This python3 script converts legacy locale files (*.properties and *.dtd) to the new WebExtension JSON format.

 ## Usage on Windows